 Skip to main content

-New Jersey Fraud, Forgery & White Collar Crimes
+New Jersey Fraud & Forgery Crimes

-Contact Rosenberg | Perry & Associates for consultation regarding white collar crimes — including fraud and forgery charges — in Burlington County, New Jersey.
+Contact Rosenberg | Perry & Associates for consultation regarding fraud and forgery charges in Burlington County, New Jersey.

-White collar crime is a financially driven, nonviolent crime committed by business and/or government officials.
-The motivation is either get or avoid losing money.
 It includes forgery, bribery, extortion, insider trading, cybercrime, tax evasion, embezzlement, labor racketeering, copyright infringement, counterfeiting, Ponzi schemes, money laundering and all types of fraud.

 New Jersey criminal law N.J.S.A.
 2C:21-1 prohibits fraudulent actions and deceitful conduct.
 These charges commonly relate to bank or check fraud allegations or identity theft charges.
 Writing and cashing bad checks includes a charge of forgery.